BrendanLeeGit/ProbabilityAndAppliedStats/README.md

 # ProbabilityAndAppliedStats
 Homework and Projects
-I'll use this README to clarify what each file is for.
+I'll use this README to clarify what each file is for, as well as the weird contributor situation.

 CSVStuff is for the CSV creation and reading program.
 SameBirthday is the program that calculates the chance of having a repeated birthday in a room full of people.